sean-gugler/DeathmazeFairPlay/SPOILERS.md

 Also, allow climbing from level 2 back up to 1 with the snake.
 This scenario is possible even in retail with use of the calculator, but you would disappointingly ram your head against the ceiling.

+* End game are extended

+There was a ton of custom code to manage the end game sequence.
+Most of that was probably to disallow behaviors they hadn't or didn't want to fully test.
+I ripped it all out and pared down that special mode to its bare minimum.

+I retained the "pillar of salt", but invoked it only if the player turned back towards the keyhole entrance, rather than for taking any action that deviated from the tightly-scripted final sequence of moves.
+The elevator is now a one-unit chamber containing the final riddle.
+Instead of a weirdly-personified narrator asking the question, which was inconsistent with the rest of the game's voice, I wrote the riddle on the wall.
+And instead of making the answer a custom verb, I employed the otherwise-unused "Say" mechanic.

+Finally, instead of locking up the machine upon winning, I exit back to the operating system, same as when a player answers "No" to the "Play Again?" prompt.

 ## Quality of Life improvements

 * World goes dark after a bad charge